UserLevelUp/Schmaybe/README.md

 # python - server info

-Please go to the readme.Md file in the proto-API folder.
-The server uses WebSockets port 8765 and sends messages to any listening client.
-A simple test client can also be called to test the server is sending messages for a log file that it is --monitoring.
+Please make sure to refer to the readme.MD file in the proto-API folder.
+The server utilizes WebSockets on port 8765 to send messages to any listening client.
+You can also use a simple test client to ensure that the server is sending messages for a log file it is monitoring.

 # Angular